MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-cli.md

 Container Network Observability is one of the features of Advanced Container Networking Services.
 For more information about Advanced Container Networking Services for Azure Kubernetes Service (AKS), see [What is Advanced Container Networking Services for Azure Kubernetes Service (AKS)?](advanced-container-networking-services-overview.md).

-> [!IMPORTANT]
-> Container Network Observability is currently in PREVIEW.
-> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 ## Prerequisites

 * An Azure account with an active subscription.
 If you don't have one, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.